-9.23 In appropriate cases, the FSA may take other action against an individual in addition to making a prohibition order and/or withdrawing its approval, including the use of its powers to: impose a financial penalty or issue a public censure; apply for an injunction to prevent dissipation of assets; stop any continuing misconduct; order
+In appropriate cases, the FCA may take other action against an individual in addition to making a prohibition order and/or withdrawing its approval, including the use of its powers to: impose a financial penalty or issue a public censure; apply for an injunction to prevent dissipation of assets; stop any continuing misconduct; order restitution; apply for an insolvency order or an order against debt avoidance; and/or prosecute certain criminal offences.

-The effect of the FSA's decision to make a prohibition order
+The effect of the FCA's decision to make a prohibition order

-9.24 The FSA may consider taking disciplinary action against a firm that has not taken reasonable care, as required by section 56(6) of the Act, to ensure that none of that firm's functions in relation to carrying on of a regulated activity is performed by a person who is prohibited from performing the function by a prohibition order.
-The FSA considers that a search by a firm of the FSA Register is an essential part of the statutory duty to take reasonable care to ensure that firms do not employ or otherwise permit prohibited individuals to perform functions in relation to regulated activities.
-In addition, the FSA expects firms to check the FSA Register when making applications for approval under section 59 of the Act.
-More generally, if a firm's search of the FSA Register reveals no record of a prohibition order, the FSA will consider taking action for breach of section 56(6) only where the firm had access to other information indicating that a prohibition order had been made.
+9.24 The FCA may consider taking disciplinary action against a firm that has not taken reasonable care, as required by section 56(6) of the Act, to ensure that none of that firm's functions in relation to carrying on of a regulated activity is performed by a person who is prohibited from performing the function by a prohibition order.
+The FCA considers that a search by a firm of the Financial Services Register is an essential part of the statutory duty to take reasonable care to ensure that firms do not employ or otherwise permit prohibited individuals to perform functions in relation to regulated activities.
+In addition, the FCA expects firms to check the Financial Services Register when making applications for approval under section 59 of the Act.
+More generally, if a firm's search of the Financial Services Register reveals no record of a prohibition order, the FCA will consider taking action for breach of section 56(6) only where the firm had access to other information indicating that a prohibition order had been made.

-The effect of the FSA's decision to withdraw approval
+The effect of the FCA's decision to withdraw approval